BrianInGermany/BrianInGermany.github.io/_posts/2022-10-09-sixty-six_cardgame.markdown

 66 is played with a 24-card deck, using only the nines through aces.
 - For added fun, you can use a [German-face deck](https://www.piatnik.com/spiele/spielkarten/regionale-karten/blitz-salzburger) as pictured above, but an ordinary pack of cards will work just as well.
-- The game is played best with 2 players.
+- The game is played with 2 players.
 - A nearly identical Austrian variant played without the nines (Schnapsen), using only 20 cards.

 ## Setup